-unless the payment or benefit is permitted by sub-clause (2) of this clause, or authorised by the court or the Charity Commission ("the Commission") has been obtained.
-In this clause, a "financial benefit" means a benefit, direct or indirect, which is either money or has a monetary value.
+unless the payment or benefit is permitted by Sub-Clause (2) of this Clause or authorised by the court or the prior written consent of the Charity Commission ("the Commission") has been obtained.
+In this Clause, a "financial benefit" means a benefit, direct or indirect, which is either money or has a monetary value.

-(2) Scope and powers permitting trustees' or connected persons' benefits

-- (a) A charity trustee or connected person may receive a benefit from the CIO as a beneficiary of the CIO provided that a majority of the trustees do not benefit in this way. - (b) A charity trustee or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the CIO where that is permitted in accordance with, and subject to the conditions in, section 185 to 188 of the Charities Act 2011. - (c) Subject to sub-clause (3) of this clause a charity trustee or connected person may provide the CIO with goods that are not supplied in connection with services provided to the CIO by the charity trustee or connected person.

-- (d) A charity trustee or connected person may receive interest on money lent to the CIO at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate). - (e) A charity trustee or connected person may receive rent for premises let by the trustee or connected person to the CIO.
+- (2) Scope and powers permitting trustees' or connected persons' benefits - (a) A charity trustee or connected person may receive a benefit from the CIO as a beneficiary of the CIO provided that a majority of the trustees do not benefit in this way.
+The Ex-Officio Trustee receives remuneration only in respect of their employment and not in respect of trusteeship. - (b) A charity trustee or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the CIO where that is permitted in accordance with, and subject to the conditions in, section 185 to 188 of the Charities Act 2011. - (c) Subject to Sub-Clause (3) of this Clause a charity trustee or connected person may provide the CIO with goods that are not supplied in connection with services provided to the CIO by the charity trustee or connected person. - (d) A charity trustee or connected person may receive interest on money lent to the CIO at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate). - (e) A charity trustee or connected person may receive rent for premises let by the trustee or connected person to the CIO.
 The amount of the rent and the other terms of the lease must be reasonable and proper.
 The charity trustee concerned must withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion. - (f) A charity trustee or connected person may take part in the normal trading and fundraising activities of the CIO on the same terms as members of the public.